hnryjmes/100-days-of-code/README.md

 1. DAY 70.
 At a TensorFlow.js meetup again with @AiJavaScript!
 Learning to recognise digits using a 3-layer dense NN and a CNN. #100DaysOfCode

+1. DAY 71.
+This week we will be focusing on individual challenges, i.e. it's tech test week.
+Which language/technologies should I work on?
+Having a read through the options and trying to work out what my weak points are, what my goals are, etc. #100DaysOfCode

 1.